ethereum/ethereum-org-website/src/content/history/index.md

 When upgrades are needed in traditional, centrally-controlled software, the company will just publish a new version for the end-user.
 Blockchains work differently because there is no central ownership.
 [Ethereum clients](/developers/docs/nodes-and-clients/) must update their software to implement the new fork rules.
 Plus block creators (miners in a proof-of-work world, validators in a proof-of-stake world) and nodes must create blocks and validate against the new rules.
 [More on consensus mechanisms](/developers/docs/consensus-mechanisms/)

 These rule changes may create a temporary split in the network.
 New blocks could be produced according to the new rules or the old ones.
 Forks are usually agreed upon ahead of time so that clients adopt the changes in unison and the fork with the upgrades becomes the main chain.
-However in rare cases, disagreements over forks can cause the network to permanently split – most notably the creation of Ethereum Classic with the [DAO fork](#dao-fork).
+However, in rare cases, disagreements over forks can cause the network to permanently split – most notably the creation of Ethereum Classic with the [DAO fork](#dao-fork).

 </ExpandableCard>